munificent/game-programming-patterns/book/data-locality.markdown

 This is a newer style that some game engines use.
 Once you've moved all of your entity's behavior and state out of the main class and into components, what's left?
 It turns out, not much.
 The only thing an entity does is bind a set of components together.
 It exists just to say *this* AI component and *this* physics component and *this* render component "go together".

 That's important because components interact.
 The render component needs to know where the entity is, which is likely a property of the physics component.
 The AI component wants to move the entity, so it needs to apply a force to the physics component.
-So each component needs a way to get the other sibling components of the entity they are a part of.
+Each component needs a way to get the other sibling components of the entity it's a part of.

 Some smart people realized all you need for that is an ID.
 Instead of the entity knowing its components, the components know their entity.
 Each component knows the ID of the entity that owns it.
-When the AI component needs the physics component for its entity, it just asks for the physics component with the same entity ID that it has.
+When the AI component needs the physics component for its entity, it just asks for the physics component with the same entity ID as its own.

-Your entity classes disappear entirely.
-They just become more or less a typedef for a number.
+Your entity *classes* disappear entirely, replaced by a glorified wrapper around a number.

-  *Entities are tiny.* When you want to pass around a reference to a game entity, it's literally just a tiny bit of data.
+  * *Entities are tiny.* When you want to pass around a reference to a game entity, it's just a single value.

-  *Entities are empty.* Of course, the downside of moving everything out of entities is that you *have* to move everything out of entities.
+  * *Entities are empty.* Of course, the downside of moving everything out of entities is that you *have* to move everything out of entities.
 You no longer have a place to put non-component-specific state or behavior.
-This style is basically doubling down on components.
+This style doubles down on the component pattern.

-  *You don't have to manage their lifetime.* Since entities are just dumb value types, they don't need to be explicitly allocated and freed.
-A entity implicitly dies when all of its components are destroyed.
+  * *You don't have to manage their lifetime.* Since entities are just dumb value types, they don't need to be explicitly allocated and freed.
+An entity implicitly "dies" when all of its components are destroyed.

-  *Looking up a component for an entity may be slow.* This is the same problem as the previous answer, but in the opposite direction.
-To find a component for some entity, you'll have to map an ID to an object.
-That process may be a bit costly.
+  * *Looking up a component for an entity may be slow.* This is the same problem as the previous answer, but in the opposite direction.
+To find a component for some entity, you have to map an ID to an object.
+That process may be costly.

     This time, though, it *is* performance critical.
 Components often interact with their siblings during update, so you will need to find components frequently.
 One solution is to make the "ID" of an entity just the index of the component in its array.

     If every entity has the same set of components, then your component arrays are completely parallel.
 The component in slot three of the AI component array will be for the same entity that the physics component in slot three of its array is associated with.

-  Keep in mind, though, that this forces you to keep those arrays in parallel.
+    Keep in mind, though, that this *forces* you to keep those arrays in parallel.
 That's hard if you want to start sorting or packing them by different criteria.
 For example, you may have some entities with disabled physics and others that are invisible.
-There's no way to sort the physics and render component arrays optimally for both cases.
+There's no way to sort the physics and render component arrays optimally for both cases if they have to stay in sync with each other.

 ## See Also

-* Much of this chapter revolves around the <a href="component.html" class="pattern">Component</a>, and that is definitely one of the most common data structures that gets optimized for cache usage.
-In fact, using the component pattern makes this optimization much easier.
+* Much of this chapter revolves around the <a href="component.html" class="pattern">Component</a> pattern, and those are definitely one of the most common data structures that get optimized for cache usage.
+In fact, using the component pattern makes this optimization easier.
 Since entities are updated one "domain" (AI, physics, etc.) at a time, splitting them out into components lets you slice a bunch of entities into just the right pieces to be cache-friendly.

     But that doesn't mean you can *only* use this pattern with components!
 Any time you have performance critical code that touches a lot of data, it's important to think about locality.

-* Tony Albrecht's "[Pitfalls of Object-Oriented Programming](http://research.scee.net/files/presentations/gcapaustralia09/Pitfalls_of_Object_Oriented_Programming_GCAP_09.pdf))" (PDF) is probably the most widely-read introduction to designing your game's data structures for cache-friendliness.
+* Tony Albrecht's <a href="http://research.scee.net/files/presentations/gcapaustralia09/Pitfalls_of_Object_Oriented_Programming_GCAP_09.pdf" class="pdf">"Pitfalls of Object-Oriented Programming"</a> is probably the most widely-read introduction to designing your game's data structures for cache-friendliness.
 It made a lot more people (including me!) aware of how big a deal this is for performance.

 * Around the same time, Noel Llopis wrote a [very influential blog post](http://gamesfromwithin.com/data-oriented-design) on the same topic.